Challenger Battery: History

-The complex appears to have included a central, rectangular magazine bunker in brick with concrete floors and roof in addition to the two gun mounts and 155mm guns.
+The complex appears to have included a central, rectangular magazine bunker in brick with concrete floors and roof in addition to the two gun mounts and 155 mm guns.
 The front, seaward wall of the magazine was executed in reinforced concrete, the magazine being separated into two sections servicing the two guns.
 Internally the magazine characteristically included separate, well ventilated, storage rooms.
 The gun mounts feature a central concrete boss, complete with mounting bolts, аs well as an outer traversing ring with the recoil stabiliser arms attached to the curved steel rail.
 In common with other coastal defences around Australia, the guns were removed by 1963.

 In 1983 the National Trust of Western Australia documented the extent of the Fremantle Fixed Defences Coast Artillery Batteries as at 1943.
 Batteries closely associated with Fremantle Harbour had been demolished although the majority of coastal and offshore batteries outside urban areas survived.
 J Battery is a significant element in the surviving fabric of the Second World War coastal defences of Cockburn Sound and Fremantle.

 Battery

 Challenger Battery is at Entrance Point, at the extreme north-west point of Garden Island.
 The battery was originally referred to as Garden Battery, then Entrance Battery and, finally, Challenger Battery while the terms J Gun Battery and J Heavy Battery were used to for the two 155mm guns.

 With the arrival of General Douglas MacArthur in Australia in March 1942, protection of the Australian ports became a priority and, in May, a report was compiled as to the state of the coastal defences protecting Fremantle Harbour.
 This report recommended the establishment of two 155mm batteries, one on Garden Island, the other at Cape Peron, as well as search lights for each battery to guard the flanks of the Cockburn Sound anchorage.
 The two new batteries were given letters for identification, J for the Challenger Battery and K for the Peron Battery one, part of a practice that had seen existing batteries named from A to H to distinguish them.

 It was the first gun battery constructed on Garden Island in 1942.
-Two US-supplied mobile Canon de 155mm guns on Panama mount were installed to protect Garden Island, Cockburn Sound and the Challenger Passage.
+Two US-supplied mobile Canon de 155 mm guns on Panama mount were installed to protect Garden Island, Cockburn Sound and the Challenger Passage.
 The battery was installed in early 1943 and operational by April.
 In the meantime, more permanent batteries were constructed on the island, which were completed in October 1943.
 The battery was withdrawn again in December 1944.

 A second battery, the Beacon Battery, was completed in the same year and located at Beacon Head, and was located near J Gun Battery, to the east.

 A third battery, the Scriven Battery, had already been proposed in 1938 but not started until late 1942.
 The battery was completed in mid-1945 but only became operational after the end of World War II.